GoogleContainerTools/kpt-functions-catalog/examples/kubeval/README.md

 The `kubeval` KRM config function validates Kubernetes resources using kubeval.
 Learn more on the [kubeval website].

-This example invokes the kubeval function against Kubernetes v1.18.0 using declarative configuration.
+This example invokes the kubeval function against Kubernetes v1.18.0.

 ## Function invocation